genomewalker/refine-contigs/README.md

 - Maximum contig length: 26,014

- with same values of redundancy but larger completion and we recover a larger potential fraction of the genome (~92%):
+ with same values of redundancy but larger completion, and we recover a larger potential fraction of the genome (~92%):

 ```
 ╒════════════╤══════════╤══════════════╤════════════════╤════════════════╤══════════════╤════════════════╕